ARMmbed/uvisor/docs/api/manual/UseCases.md

 A process can request pages by passing a page table to the allocator containing the number of required pages, the required page size as well as the page table.
 Note that the tier-1 allocator does not allocate any memory for the page table, but works on the memory provided.
-If the tier-2 allocator request 5 pages, it needs to make sure the page table is large enough to hold 5 page origins!
+If the tier-2 allocator requests 5 pages, it needs to make sure the page table is large enough to hold 5 page origins!
-This allows the use of statically as well as dynamically allocated page tables.
+This allows the passing statically as well as dynamically allocated page tables.

 A page table looks like this:
 ```C